-Name of the Preparing soil activity Objectives To familiarize AFMID with how to prepare soil to ensure the best growing conditions for plants being planted out Level of difficulty 2 (1=easy, 2=medium, 3=hard) Duration 2-3 hours (dependent on size of growing area) Resources Weeding tools such as kneeler, hand fork, hoe, Compost or well-rotted down Steel rake required trowel and receptacle to place weeds in Wheelbarrow Digging tools such as gardening fork Wheelbarrow Digging tools such as gardening fork or spade Description of the - Introductory talk about preparing soil, when its best to undertake task, how it can benefit plants and tool safety: activity give the AFMID easy-to-read instructions on task, read together and discuss - Weed over area to be planted in, removing as much root as possible - Dig over area to around 15cm deep using a fork or spade, breaking up clods with edge of tool and removing stones - Add compost or well-rotted manure to provide nutrients and improve soil condition - Rake over to get rid of large lumps of soil and roughly level - Consolidate area by lightly walking over whilst distributing weight evenly with heals - Rake over again to produce fine tilth of soil and roughly level planting area N de the e el e le eu c - Tidy tools and put away Methodology Conversation Verbal instructions Tasking and learning by stages Guidance, suggestions Praising Condance, suggestions Praising Praising Praising Praising Praising Results A level growing area with a fine tilth for plants to be planted into Results - The following skills and competencies of the individual are developed: Communication skills • Responsibility • Creativity • Teamwork Motor / physical skills Physical awareness Emotional expression and Accepting support Making choices/ decision making Sensory awareness adjustment Time management Social interaction By learning how to prepare a bed for planting, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
+Name of the activity Preparing soil Objectives To familiarize AFMID with how to prepare soil to ensure the best growing conditions for plants being planted out Level of difficulty 2 (1=easy, 2=medium, 3=hard) Duration 2-3 hours (dependent on size of growing area) Resources Weeding tools such as kneeler, hand fork, hoe, Compost or well-rotted down Steel rake required trowel and receptacle to place weeds in manure Wheelbarrow Digging tools such as gardening fork or spade Description of the - Introductory talk about preparing soil, when its best to undertake task, how it can benefit plants and tool safety: activity give the AFMID easy-to-read instructions on task, read together and discuss - Weed over area to be planted in, removing as much root as possible - Dig over area to around 15cm deep using a fork or spade, breaking up clods with edge of tool and removing stones - Add compost or well-rotted manure to provide nutrients and improve soil condition Rake over to get rid of large lumps of soil and roughly level Consolidate area by lightly walking over whilst distributing weight evenly with heals - Consolidate area by lightly waiking over whilst distributing weight evenly with heals - Rake over again to produce fine tilth of soil and roughly level planting area - Tidy tools and put away Methodology Conversation Tasking and learning by stages Observation 33 Verbal instructions Guidance, suggestions Praising Demonstration, physical guidance Showing, pointing out Picture and video demonstration Results - A level growing area with a fine tilth for plants to be planted into - The following skills and competencies of the individual are developed: Communication skills Responsibility Teamwork Motor / physical skills Physical awareness Emotional expression and Accepting support Making choices/ decision making Social interaction Pulse arriver begun to grow their own vegetables to By learning how to prepare a bed for planting, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
 Bringing them one step closer to an independent lifestyle, increasing personal competence, autonomy and control over their own lives.
-Evaluation - Assessment of the individual's - Monitoring progress, process evaluation - Evaluation of results, final evaluation condition, initial evaluation Follow on activity - Planting out - Watering - Weeding Recording - Use a diary or logbook to write down details of activity achievements Photograph results of activity or activity being undertaken
+Evaluation - Assessment of the individual's - Monitoring progress, process evaluation - Evaluation of results, final evaluation condition, initial evaluation Follow on activity - Planting out - Watering - Weeding Recording - Use a diary or logbook to write down details of activity achievements - Photograph results of activity or activity being undertaken